ncatlab/nlab-content/pages/7/7/1/0/177/content.md

 The restriction to loopless quivers without parallel arcs is mostly a result of

 * the *questions* that are answered in the combinatorial literature,
-* a tendency in combinatorics to formalize *multiplicities* by attaching *weights* (mostly [[number]]s) to the single arc of a graph, seeing no need for actual multiplicities of the arcs.
-In category theory, one rather tends to prefer constructing a mathematical structure for a given purpose by a more "uniform" method, and not tack on objects of different types onto another structure.
+* a tendency in combinatorics to formalize *multiplicities* by attaching *weights* (mostly [[number]]s) to the single arc of a graph; in category theory, on the other hand, there is a tendency to prefer doing constructions for a given purpose by a more uniform method, instead of attaching objects of different types to another structure.

 The difference between the two formalizations, given in [[digraph]] and [[quiver]], can be seen to be similar to the differences between [[material set theory]] and [[structural set theory]].